 Why is it important?

-Your potential B2B buyers want to be sure that they’re choosing the right vendor.
+Your potential B2B sales leads, buyers, want to be sure that they’re choosing the right vendor.
 After all, they’ll be entrusting their business data and assets to you.
 So, your future customers would want to know, how good you are at problem-solving, how much you know about the pain points of their industry, how you work with clients, etc. You want to make sure they learn from the materials made by you.
 Therefore, you must write as many case studies, articles, blog posts, onboarding materials as possible, giving your prospects an idea about your brand’s mission and capabilities.

 This step was probably the trickiest.
 Since we were to engage new markets, we needed completely new materials and case studies.
 Some of them had to be done from scratch.